jberkel/sms-backup-plus/README.md

 Tested with Android 1.5 - 2.2.

-### <a name="browser-bug">Users of Opera Mini / Droid X < 2.2 / non-standard browsers</a>

-*Important:* Some browsers / handsets which ship with non-standard browsers are currently not fully supported, there appears to be a problem which breaks the authorisation process, so connecting your Gmail account via XOAuth is not possible.
-You'll see the error message "You do not have permission to open this page".

-Some possible workarounds:

-  * Use the stock Android browser for the authentication (you can switch back afterwards)
-  * Install a 3rd party browser (Dolphin HD has been reported to work)
-  * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password

 SMS Backup+ is available for free in the market, there will never be a pro / paid version.

 [![][FlattrButton]][FlattrLink] But if you like the app you can flattr it ([flattr it ??][WhatisFlattr]).